Super-Heavyweight Sprint Championship 2020

 Alpha Live along with our commentary team Double Dash Motorsport will be filming the action as it happens and streaming out live to our Facebook and Youtube pages*.
 By liking Club100 on Facebook and following us on Twitter, you can stay in touch.
 You can also find plenty of recent action on our Youtube channel and on this website.

-- Five from the 11 rounds will be live streamed.
+- Selected rounds will be live streamed.

 Our Sprint racing is run on a very tight schedule, failure to arrive on time can result in you missing the event on the basis that you have not attended the briefing.